Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 3000 BC: Minoan civilization begins on Crete.
 Flourishing through seafaring trade between the lands bordering the Mediterranean, it grows in the next thousand years to become the first major European civilization with palaces and a hierarchy of classes with artisans producing magnificent pottery, jewelry, statues, carvings, frescoes and other works of art.

 2830 BC: Adam dies, having given all recorded generations up to Noah his 1st-hand testimony of Yahweh’s creation and plan of redemption. “…the gospel of The Promised One / Christ…is the power of God unto salvation to every one that believeth…therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.
 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God hath shewed it unto them.”
 (Ro 116-19) Adam’s death may have been the first non-violent, natural death, proving that all men, in fact, must die.
-He is honored as the father of all living and commemorated in “gatherings” on the anniversary of his death for many generations.
+He is honored as the father of all living and commemorated annually.

 2800 BC: Mesopotamian civilization flourishes in what is now Iran, with technological innovations such as the plough, sailing boats, and copper metal working.
 Texts in an undeciphered script dated to this period are labeled “Proto (primitive) -Elamite” because of the many cultural similarities and because no large-scale migration to this area seems to have occurred between these Proto-Elamites (pre-flood peoples) and the later, post-flood Elamites.
 Tepe Sialk is the site of the only remaining Proto-Elamite ziggurat, or pyramid temple.
 The many pyramids found in cultures around the world testifies to a common religious belief system focused on the heavens.